ricardobarroslourenco/My_First_Repository/week4-ProjectDataAnalysis.md

 _I will probably be versioning each step of the experiment using come sort of cloud versioning system such as Github.
 The essence will be that each step of the experiment gets an individual commit, once a certain result is obtained.
-If processing the data involves too much intermediate processes, as well as results, each should be broken in intermediate commits, sllowing the project to take multiverses, and explore counterfactuals if necessary._
+If processing the data involves too much intermediate processes, as well as results, each should be broken in intermediate commits, allowing the project to take multiverses, and explore counterfactuals if necessary._

 ---